 Within the CAPA, you can gather all the details, including root cause and contributing parties; supporting documents and images; and tasks for assignment.
 When all the tasks and changes have been completed, you can monitor the results and then record the effectiveness of the changes to determine if the CAPA was successful.

 Figure 4 Example showing a CAPA details page

 As a Microsoft Gold Partner, we offer Microsoft 365-based solutions to help businesses optimize their quality management systems.

-Contact us today if you’d like to learn more about how our quality management solutions can transform your business, visit our SharePoint Consulting page.
+If you’d like to learn more about how our SharePoint Solutions quality management solutions can transform your business, visit our SharePoint Consulting page.

 At Abel Solutions, we have years of experience building Quality Management solutions.
 Moving from the file system and Excel spreadsheets into SharePoint provides greater visibility and control of your data, and the workflow capabilities can manage your business process around this data ensuring that your organization is following a consistent process.

 To simplify implementation, we have developed QMS|share, a solution accelerator designed to allow organizations to move their Quality Management processes into SharePoint quickly and efficiently.